spatialos/gdk-for-unity/docs/projects/template-fps/tutorial.md

 }
 ```

 The [EntityBuilder](fix) syntax provides a compact way to declare the relevant components.
 You may notice that `.AddPosition`, `.AddMetadata`, and `.SetPersistence` appear in the entity template function of _every_ entity type.
-This is because these are mandatory "well-known components" that SpatialOS GDK for Unity expects.
+This is because these are mandatory "well-known components" that SpatialOS expects.

+<%(#Expandable title="What are the 'well-known components' (Position, Metadata, Persistence) used for?")%>The SpatialOS 'well-known components' are for information that are almost always necessary on each entity.

+**Position** is the canonical world position of the entity which, most importantly, is used by the SpatialOS load-balancer when dividing work between workers on a proximity basis.

+**Metadata** is an identifier of the type of entity.
+The SpatialOS GDK for Unity uses `Metadata` for matching to a Unity prefab name within your project.

+**Persistence** indicates whether the entity should appear in snapshots that are saved out at run-time.

+To find out more you can read up on [well-known components](fix)<%(/Expandable)%>

 [!!!](TODO: Talk about position being default/required)